-- Currently, only versions 7.6.2support storage-compute decoupling. - The storage-compute decoupling feature depends on OBS.
+- Currently, only versions 7.6.2 and 7.10.2 support storage-compute decoupling. - The storage-compute decoupling feature depends on OBS.
 Therefore, you must comply with the restrictions on OBS bandwidth and QPS.
 For details, see OBS Restrictions.
 If these restrictions are violated, the performance of queries on OBS will deteriorate.
 For example, the speed of restoring shards and querying data will become slow.